blockattack/blockattack-www/instructions.md

 # Gameplay

-Basically you just move around and switch blocks horisintally to match them 3 or more.
+Basically you just move around and switch blocks horizontally to match them 3 or more.
 Take a look on YouTube to see it.

 # Comments